top of page

 How lion's mane acts on the brain

-The cognitive effects of lion's mane are not generic.
-They trace to a specific biological mechanism: the stimulation of Nerve Growth Factor, a protein essential to the survival, maintenance, and differentiation of neurons in the central and peripheral nervous systems.
-This matters because NGF levels decline measurably with age, and that decline is directly associated with the neuronal atrophy underlying Alzheimer's disease, Parkinson's disease, and age-related memory loss.
+The cognitive effects of lion's mane trace to a specific biological mechanism: the stimulation of Nerve Growth Factor, a protein essential to the survival, maintenance, and differentiation of neurons in the central and peripheral nervous systems.
+NGF levels decline measurably with age, and that decline is associated in research with the neuronal atrophy underlying age-related cognitive changes.

 The two classes of compounds responsible for this effect — hericenones from the mushroom's fruiting body and erinacines from its mycelium — were first identified and characterized in the early 1990s.
-They are small molecules capable of crossing the blood-brain barrier, which is what allows them to stimulate NGF synthesis directly inside the central nervous system rather than from the periphery.
-NGF itself cannot cross the blood-brain barrier; the compounds that trigger its production can.
+They are small molecules capable of crossing the blood-brain barrier, which is what allows them to stimulate NGF synthesis directly inside the central nervous system.
 This distinction is clinically significant: it is why lion's mane is studied for neurological outcomes in a way that other functional mushrooms are not.

 Erinacines A, B, and C, isolated from the mycelia of Hericium erinaceum, were identified as strong stimulators of nerve growth factor synthesis.
 These diterpenoid compounds promote NGF production in astroglial cells and represent the primary neurotrophin-stimulating mechanism in lion's mane.
 Kawagishi et al., Tetrahedron Letters, 1994.